 - Unfair competitive advantage

-These reviews are completed by request of the Office of Sponsored Research, either at proposal or upon award.
+These contract requirement reviews are completed by request of the Office of Sponsored Research, either at proposal or upon award.
 Certification or response is returned to OSR as needed.